 - Destroy the old add-on.

-These steps are described in greater detail below.
+These steps are described in greater detail in this section.

-Your app needs to support two sets of Kafka config vars (one for each add-on).
+Your app must support two sets of Kafka config vars (one for each add-on).

 This example uses